Protester killed on Seattle freeway was dedicated to cause

 Kamala Harris, a U.S. senator and former Democratic presidential candidate from California, was among those honoring Taylor on social media Sunday.
 Harris tweeted: “Absolutely heartbreaking.
 Summer Taylor was only 24-years-old, peacefully protesting for Black Lives Matter when they were struck by a car.
 Thinking of their family during this difficult time and everyone in the movement today.”

 Diaz Love, 32, also of Portland, Oregon, was also hit when the car barreled through a panicked crowd of protesters on Interstate 5 early Saturday morning.
-Diaz remained in serious condition Sunday in the intensive care unit at Harborview Medical Center, spokesperson Susan Gregg said.
+Diaz remained in serious condition Sunday in the intensive care unit at Harborview Medical Center, but her health is improving, spokesperson Susan Gregg said.

 The driver of the car that hit them, Dawit Kelete, is in custody awaiting a court hearing on Monday at which the judge will determine if he can be released on bail, according to court documents.